MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 Well hello there …

-Marrakech you love it or hate it … they say!
+Marrakech, you love it or hate it … they say!
 Do I hate it?
 No, I don’t!
 Did I fell instantly in love?
 No, neither!
-My personal feeling is lying somewhere in between!
-I loved our beautiful and charming riad and the warm hospitality of the staff.
+My personal feeling lies somewhere in between!
+I loved our beautiful and charming riads and the warm hospitality of the staff.
 I loved to learn to make a traditional tagine and mint tea, while talking about our differences in culture.
-I also look back with pleasure to my first hammam experience, even though the lady treated us rather brutal.
+I also look back with pleasure on my first hammam experience, even though the lady treated us rather brutally.
 I love the purity and origin of their wares, often pure craftsmanship!
-But I dislike the chaos, unhealthy air of the exhaust gasses of the hundreds of motorcycles that tear through the souks, not knowing if the locals are honestly trying to help you out or they want to rip you off, … At times I received too many stimuli at the same time, which made me restless and insecure.
+But I dislike the chaos, unhealthy air of the exhaust gases of the hundreds of motorcycles that tear through the souks, not knowing if the locals are honestly trying to help you out or they want to rip you off, all the rubbish lying around everywhere … At times, I received too many stimuli at the same time, which made me restless and insecure.
 So, will I return?
-I don’t think so … but am I happy I’ve been there, yes for sure!
+I did in 2026, I am happy I’ve been there, for sure, but I don’t feel the urgent need to return!

 Practical Wisdom

 • The best season to travel to Morocco is from October to May.
-During the winter, the nights can be cold due to the close location of the Atlas Mountain.
-We went in February, the mornings and nights were a bit cooler, but during the daytime temperatures where running up to 25°C and higher.
+During the winter, the nights can be cold due to the close location of the Atlas Mountains.
+We went twice in February, the mornings and nights were a bit cooler, but during the daytime temperatures were running up to 25°C and higher in 2020.
+In 2026, we had rain 3 out of 5 days, rather exceptional, but the climate is changing, and up north, there were even severe floods.

-• From Belgium there are 3 flights a week from Zaventem with both Sn Brussels Airlines & TUI fly.
+• From Belgium, there are 3 flights a week from Zaventem with both Sn Brussels Airlines & TUI fly.
 And Ryanair flies 4 times a week from Charleroi.
-Another good option for Belgians is Transavia, leaving from Eindhoven.
+Another good option for Belgians is Transavia, leaving from Eindhoven or Brussels.

 • The currency in Morocco is the Moroccan Dirham (Dhs/Mad).
 At the time of writing (February 2020) the conversion rate is as following 10,42 MAD = 1 €.
 At the souks you pay cash, in the modern restaurants and at your hotel or riad you can pay with your bank or credit card.

-• Moroccan people don’t like to be photographed, so only do so when you asked permission.
-And it’s prevailing they ask money for it.
+• Moroccan people don’t like to be photographed, so only do so when you ask permission.
+And it’s prevailing that they ask for money for it.
 The most common reason is referred to as “Aniconism a proscription in Islam against the creation of images of sentient beings.
+In 2026 I took a picture of a donkey at “Place des espices”, and immediately and old man came out of nowhere asking for money.

 hector-martinez-Ch8KPaf5YYk-unsplash.jpg